-The File Types table lists the file types and attributes supported by Votiro's Secure File Gateway.
+The File Types table lists the file types and attributes supported by Votiro Cloud.
 The information is arranged according to the categories that appear in the Action by File Type area of the Policies page in the Votiro Management Dashboard.